Artifaqt/ArtifaqtRobloxMusicBot/README.md

 Configured for two 1920 x 1920 monitors\
 Roblox must be split on the far right of your right monitor

+## Tips
+ROblox tags full names, SO instead of like Travis Scott, put Travis.
+You can also just do part of a song title for example if I want FuckAroundAndFly by Marigold Id put `AMBp Fuck by Marigold`

 ## Cmds

 `AMBp <song> by <artist>`